vdaas/vald/CONTRIBUTING.md

 ## Pull request contribution

-Pull request is also called merge request to let other knows about the changes you have made, to review and discuss the changes and finally merge it to the main branch.
+Pull request is also called merge request to let other knows about the changes you have made, to review and discuss the changes made and finally merge it to the main branch.

 In Vald, you need to create a pull request to ask for the review and actually make changes to Vald.

-You need to create pull request to make changes on:
+In this section, we will describe what you need to do to make pull request contribution to Vald.

-1. Source code changes
-   1. Business logic implementation
-   2. Test implementation
-2. Documentation creation / update

-### Install and configure GitHub
+### Development environment setup

-Before creating a pull request, you need to install and configure GitHub to create development branch, make changes and finally create a pull request.
+Before making any changes to Vald, you need to install the required tools to make changes to Vald.

+In this section, we will describe how to install the required tools and the required steps before making changes to Vald.

+Please note that if you have already setup the development environment, you do not need to do it again.

+#### Setup GitHub

 Please install [Git](https://git-scm.com/) and configure it first.